Skip to Main Content

 Published: 07 May 2020

-..., equation (5) indicates that α is expected to increase, rather than decrease, with increasing sand density.
-The assignment of values for the magnitude of horizontal earth pressure at rest, which is relevant to many problems in geotechnical engineering, is often based upon the magnitude...
+...
+2020 earth pressure friction laboratory equipment laboratory tests The assignment of values for the magnitude of horizontal earth pressure at rest, which is relevant to many problems in geotechnical engineering, is often based upon the magnitude of the coefficient of lateral earth...

 Journal Articles